 Hearing aids are medical devices.
 They are complex and sophisticated devices- not just amplifiers.

-Hearing aids that are fitted without hearing test may not give you desirable results.
+Hearing aids that are fitted without a hearing test may not give you desirable results.

 There is a risk associated with Over-amplification – more than necessary power from hearing aids- which can harm your hearing

-Everyone’s hearing needs are unique and selection of hearing aids requires assessment of a person’s listening needs as any hearing aid cannot be fit to anyone.
+Everyone’s hearing needs are unique and the selection of hearing aids requires an assessment of a person’s listening needs as any hearing aid cannot be fit anyone.
 Selecting a model on your own can lead to dissatisfaction with hearing aids.